Protocol Specification

 An Invitation

 We invite economists to challenge the velocity mechanism's counter-cyclical claims.
 We invite monetary policy researchers to stress-test the fixed-supply model against historical deflationary episodes.
 We invite financial regulators to examine the compliance architecture.
 We invite cryptographers to evaluate the post-quantum migration roadmap.
 We invite development economists to assess the grant-based distribution model's viability for underserved populations.
+We invite engineers and auditors to examine the running system itself.

 What we will do with feedback: publish all credible critiques alongside our responses, update the soundness score if warranted, and incorporate valid concerns into the protocol design.